nametal/bil-ngin/README.md

 ```

 ## How to use
-(Make sure to install Java on your system)
+(Make sure to install Java on your system first)
 1. Build
 ```bash
 ./gradlew build